jhupsycholing/website/index.md

 Finally, we use linguistics and psycholinguistics to understand and improve artificial intelligence systems, in particular "deep learning" models that are otherwise difficult to analyze.

+---

+Currently located in **room 113 of Krieger Hall** on JHU's Homewood Campus